 Key outcomes of interest: The primary outcome of interest will be the changes in periodontal disease at 28-30 weeks’ gestation.
 Secondary outcomes will include the following: (1) periodontal disease at 6 weeks postpartum, (2) alteration in the maternal oral microbiome communities or their inferred metabolic function at (a) 28-30 weeks and (b) delivery, (3) microbial community shifts in mother’s oral microbiome, (4) inflammatory mediator changes in the maternal gingival crevicular fluid, (5) alterations within the maternal vaginal microbiome communities, (6) change within the infants’ oral microbiome and (7) gut microbiome communities.

 Analysis plan: To measure periodontal disease severity, we will create scaled periodontal disease score comprising of sum of scores for gingival bleeding (+1 if bleeding was present, per tooth), gingival pockets (+1 for pockets of 4-5 mm and +2 for 6 mm or deeper, per tooth), and loss of attachment (+1 for 4-5 mm loss, +2 for 6-8 mm, +3 for 9-11 mm, and +4 for 12 mm or more, per tooth with values recorded for index teeth) divided by the number of teeth present will be created for every dental visit.37 A score of >0 will indicate presence of periodontal disease.

+We will utilize generalized linear mixed methods (GLMM) with binomial distribution to examine the association between study primary outcome of periodontal disease and assignment to the study intervention group (xylitol-containing chewing gum or placebo gum).
+A separate model will be fit for each study secondary outcome and corresponding relative risk with 95% confidence intervals (CI) estimated.
+Full information maximum likelihood estimation (FIML) allows for analyses to be performed with the full sample, under conditions of Missing Completely at Random (MCAR) and Missing at Random (MAR).
+In these analysis the fixed effects consist of treatment (xylitol vs placebo), time (before, after treatment) will be modeled as random effects.
+Robust SEs calculated through sandwich estimators were presented to account for the different measurement variance across time points (before and after treatment).
+In the presence of a significant F test for time and treatment interaction, Scheffe’s-like adjustment will be used for multiple comparison.
+Generalized linear mixed method analyses will be conducted in SAS, R, or STATA using the GLIMMIX procedure.

-We will use a two-layered analysis strategy.
+For microbiome and metagenomic analyses, we will use a two-layered analysis strategy.
 Bayesian and multipartite analysis will alternately be employed for determination of inferred causation.

 We will collect microbial specimens.
 We will extract nucleic acids from at the time of specimen collection and subsequently subject such immediate extractions to flash freezing for later batched-run metagenomic sequencing and analysis.